ericspod/Eidolon/README.md

 The wiki https://github.com/ericspod/Eidolon/wiki is the main source of documentation for now.
 Online documentation at runtime for Python code can be seen through the console using the **help** command.

+## Authors

+Eidolon is developed and maintained by Eric Kerfoot <eric.kerfoot@kcl.ac.uk>.

 ## License

 Copyright (C) 2016 Eric Kerfoot, King's College London, all rights reserved